⏰ Minimum Connection Times

 🏢 Terminal Information

 Jijel Ferhat Abbas Airport (GJL) is a significant regional and international aviation facility located in the Tahir district, approximately 12 kilometers east of the city of Jijel in northeastern Algeria.
 Serving as a key gateway to the Corniche Kabyle region, the airport is an essential link for both business travelers and the growing tourism sector drawn to the area's stunning Mediterranean coastline.
-The facility features a single 2,400-meter asphalt runway and has undergone recent modernization efforts to enhance its operational capacity and passenger comfort.
+The airport operates a single 2,400-meter asphalt runway and has undergone recent modernization efforts to enhance its operational capacity and passenger comfort.

 The passenger terminal at GJL is a modern and well-equipped facility designed to handle up to 500,000 passengers annually.
 Inside, travelers find a range of amenities including comfortable waiting areas, several restaurants serving traditional Algerian and international cuisine, and a variety of retail shops.
 For the convenience of arriving passengers, the terminal also houses currency exchange offices and several car rental agencies.
 The airport's layout is straightforward, ensuring an efficient flow from check-in through to the boarding gates, reflecting its role as a professional regional hub.